 Online Degree Program Formats

-Due to the intense nature of the PhD, it is more common to find traditional campus-based programs in education than online programs; however, online PhDs in Education do exist.
+Due to the intense research focus of the PhD, it is more common to find traditional campus-based programs in education than online programs; however, online PhDs in Education do exist.
 These online programs offer more flexibility to learners as some coursework can be completed at their own pace, depending on the type of program.
 Typically, even online PhD programs require some in-person attendance, such as attendance at an orientation or seminars.
 Hybrid programs offer some courses in a traditional classroom setting and others in an online environment and may offer more flexibility than on-campus programs.
 Students interested in completing a doctoral degree in education fully online may find an EdD program to be a more suitable fit.

 Admission requirements for PhD in Education programs vary; some require a master’s degree for admission and others require a bachelor’s degree.
 However, typical application packages include qualifying GRE or GMAT scores, postsecondary transcripts, a statement of purpose, a writing sample, a personal statement, and letters of recommendation.
 A personal interview may also be required for admission.
 Teaching or experience in applied research is sometimes required or preferred.